Obesity: Where is it Driving Us?

 One final thought:

-If you hesitate to let your children be passengers in the car of a morbidly obese adult — especially one with sleep apnea, cardiac issues or diabetes — you are NOT being overcautious.
+If you hesitate to let your children be passengers in the car of a morbidly obese driver — especially one with sleep apnea, cardiac issues or diabetes — you are NOT being overcautious.

 And if you don’t hesitate, perhaps you should.